The price of Greenland

 Isn’t it setting a bad precedent to allow a bigger country to buy its neighbor?

-Meanwhile, Joseph Blocher and Mitu Gulati have argued that the world would be a better place if we created an actual “market for sovereign control.”
+Joseph Blocher and Mitu Gulati have argued that the world would be a better place if we created an actual “market for sovereign control.”
 Legitimizing and establishing rules around territorial trades, they argue, would reduce the risk of international and civil war and improve governance.
 “A market should be able to point toward practical solutions by helping to identify the legal, political, ethical, or other obstacles that prevent welfare-enhancing border changes.
 International law remains haunted by the problem of borders and sovereign control.
 Our framework suggests one way to improve them.”

 Of course, if the Trump administration chooses to apply coercion beyond tariff threats, then none of this applies.

 Anyway, I can’t quite convince myself that this will happen.
-But I don’t quite have the same tone that I did in 2019, when I used words like “boneheaded” and “daft” and illustrated my post with the following picture and caption:
+But I don’t have the same tone that I did in 2019, when I used words like “boneheaded” and “daft” and illustrated my post with the following picture and caption:

 In a world where A.I. threatens to make everything incomprehensible, a return to 19th century verities almost comes as a relief.